Teaching, Learning, & Technology (TLT)

 Intensive practice in the application of principles of teaching for general education settings in a supervised internship in the schools.
 Regular meetings among student teachers for critical analysis and discussion of classroom instructional practices, as illustrated by the student teachers’ experiences in the schools.
 Practical mentoring on professionalism, applying differentiated instructional models in real-world setting, and aligning instruction with standards.
 Consent of program director required.

-TLT 454 Applied Instructional and Interface Design Principles 3 Credits
+TLT 454 Applied Instructional and Learning Design Principles 3 Credits

 Exploration and application of design models for learning.
-Special emphasis on the application of perception theory, communication theory, and learning theory to the design of media for teaching and learning.
+Special emphasis on the application of teaching and learning theories and instructional design strategies and models to design and develop authentic learning products or experiences, iterate projects, and reflect on personal preferences and processes as designers.

 Prerequisites: TLT 403